-If a more complete understanding of the FMSIB improvement's effect on freight routing decisions and on changes in economic activity is needed, a survey of trucking firms whose vehicles use the improved facility should be undertaken.
-Such a survey would need to obtain information on how the improvements supported by FMSIB affected the business decisions of the firm or driver.
+If a more complete understanding of a freight mobility improvement's effect on freight routing decisions and on changes in economic activity is needed, a survey of trucking firms whose vehicles use the improved facility should be undertaken.
+Such a survey would need to obtain information on how the truck improvements affected the business decisions of the firm or driver.
 The volume and travel time benchmark data would then be used to support the reasoning behind these decisions.
 (For example, a firm might expand its operation at a nearby manufacturing plant because materials could now be obtained more reliably.)